trueheart78/trueheart78.com/now.md

 * _Cyberpunk 2077_ on Xbox Series X.
   * Really enjoyed my time with it, bugs aside.
   * Got a satisfying ending with both my girls.

+#### :rocket: Recently Jettisoned

+* _TouHou Luna Nights_ on Xbox Series X. :green_heart:
+  * Just not feeling it.
+* _Phoenix Wright: Ace Attorney_ on Switch.
+  * First in the trilogy collection.
+  * Ended up having to use walkthroughs to finish both act 2 and act 3.
+  * Couldn't tell if it was fun or entertaining.
+* _Phoenix Wright: Ace Attorney - Justice for All_ on Switch.
+  * Second in the trilogy collection.
+  * If I didn't enjoy the first, I certainly won't enjoy the second.
+* _Phoenix Wright: Ace Attorney - Trials and Tribulations_ on Switch.
+  * Third in the trilogy collection.
+  * If I didn't enjoy the first, I certainly won't enjoy the third.

 ## :book: Comics